TechLabs-Berlin/st21-beachblue/README.md

 ### The Beauty

-From stunning Figma files, to a wepage as easy to navigate as child-play: It was a long journey but we are happy an insanely proud to present to you the final result: A working prototype of Beachblue!
+From stunning Figma files, to a wepage as easy to navigate as child-play: It was a long journey but we are happy and insanely proud to present to you the final result: A working prototype of Beachblue!

 Please follow the instructions below to run it: